-- (1) OFFICIAL INDIVIDUAL IDENTIFICATION. (a) Whenever a veterinarian does any of the following to a farm-raised deer, the veterinarian shall identify the farm-raised deer with an official individual identification unless the farm-raised deer already bears all required individual identification: - Vaccinates, identifies, or tests a farm-raised deer in order to complete a certificate of veterinary inspection or other official document or certification. - 2.
-Tests, or collects test samples from, a farm-raised deer for any disease identified in s.
+- (1) OFFICIAL INDIVIDUAL IDENTIFICATION. (a) Whenever a veterinarian does any of the following to a farm-raised deer, the veterinarian shall identify the farm-raised deer with an official individual identification unless the farm-raised deer already bears all required individual identification and shall record on the applicable document under subd.
+1. or 2., all the official individual identi- - Vaccinates, identifies, or tests a farm-raised deer in order to complete a certificate of veterinary inspection or other official document or certification.

+- 2. Tests, or collects test samples from, a farm-raised deer for any disease identified in s.
 ATCP 10.03. - (am) Whenever a person qualified under s.
-ATCP 10.52 (4) collects test samples from a farm-raised deer for chronic wasting disease testing, the person shall identify the farm-raised deer with an official individual identification or a dead tag.
-This paragraph does not apply if the farm-raised deer already bears all the required individual identification. - (c) A keeper of farm-raised deer shall identify each of the following farm-raised deer with 2 individual identifications meeting the requirements of s.
+ATCP 10.52 (4) collects test samples from a farm-raised deer for chronic wasting disease testing, the person shall identify the farm-raised deer with an official individual identification or a dead tag, unless the farmraised deer already bears all required individual identification, and shall record the official individual identification or dead tag number on the test sample. - (c) A keeper of farm-raised deer shall identify each of the following farm-raised deer with 2 individual identifications meeting the requirements of s.
 ATCP 10.53 (2) (d) 4., unless that farmraised deer already bears all the required individual identification: - 1.
 Each farm-raised deer that the person receives from another person. - 2.
 Each farm-raised deer that the person ships or delivers to another person. - 3.
 Each farm-raised deer that the person moves from one farm-raised deer herd to another. - 4.
 Each farm-raised deer that the person moves between locations that are registered under one registration certificate under s.
 ATCP 10.46 (4) (b). - (d) Whenever an animal dealer or animal market operator receives any farm-raised deer, the animal dealer or animal market operator shall immediately identify that farm-raised deer with 2 individual identifications meeting the requirements of s.
 ATCP 10.53 (2) (d) 4., unless the farm-raised deer already bears all the required individual identification or is backtagged for slaughter under sub.
 (2). - (e) No animal dealer or animal market operator may deliver a farm-raised deer to the custody of any other person unless that farm-raised deer bears 2 individual identifications meeting the requirements of s.
 ATCP 10.53 (2) (d) 4., or is backtagged for slaughter under sub.
-(2). - (f) No person may remove, alter, or tamper with the official individual identification given to any farm-raised deer, except as approved by the department or the federal bureau. - (2) SLAUGHTER IDENTIFICATION. (a) Whenever an animal trucker, animal dealer, animal market operator, or slaughtering establishment operator receives any farm-raised deer for slaughter, or for sale or shipment to slaughter, that recipient shall immediately identify that farm-raised deer with an official backtag or other official slaughter identification approved by the department unless the farm-raised deer already bears official slaughter identification. - (b) Whenever any person under par. (a) receives a farm-raised deer for slaughter, or for sale or shipment to slaughter, that recipient shall immediately record the following information related to that farm-raised deer:

-- 1. The official slaughter identification under par. (a). - 2.
-The date on which that recipient received the farm-raised

-- 3. The name and address of the person from whom that recipient received the farm-raised deer. - (c) A person who is required to keep records under par. (b) shall do all of the following: - 1.
-Retain each record for at least 5 years. - 2.
-Make the records available to the department, upon request, for inspection and copying.
+(2). - (f) No person may remove, alter, or tamper with the official individual identification given to any farm-raised deer, except as approved by the department or the federal bureau. - (2) SLAUGHTER IDENTIFICATION. (a) Whenever an animal trucker, animal dealer, animal market operator, or slaughtering establishment operator receives any farm-raised deer for slaughter, or for sale or shipment to slaughter, that recipient shall immediately identify that farm-raised deer with an official backtag or other official slaughter identification approved by the department unless the farm-raised deer already bears official individual identification or slaughter identification. - (b) Whenever any person under par. (a) receives a farm-raised deer for slaughter, or for sale or shipment to slaughter, that recipient shall immediately record the following information related to that farm-raised deer: - 1.
+The official individual identification or slaughter identification under par. (a). - 2.
+The date on which that recipient received the farm-raised deer. - 3.
+The name and address of the person from whom that recipient received the farm-raised deer. - (c) A person who is required to keep records under par. (b) shall do all of the following: - Retain each record for at least 5 years. - Make the records available to the department, upon request, for inspection and copying.